Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 1. Wood

 However, it’s important to remember that not all wood is the same.
-The way they respond to atmospheric conditions can make a difference in how long your outdoor lounge furniture lasts.
+The type of wood used for outdoor furniture varies widely in durability and can make a difference in how long your outdoor lounge furniture lasts.

 Hardwoods, such as teak, stand up very well to the elements.
-They are strong and resistant to insects, cracking, and warping.
-Teak is dense and oily, naturally resistant to water, rot, and insects, making it a popular choice for outdoor furniture due to its durability and natural beauty.
-However, teak is expensive and can be heavy and cumbersome.
+Their dense and oily nature often means that they’re resistant to water, insects, cracking, and warping, making it a popular choice for outdoor furniture due to its durability and natural beauty.
+However, teak is expensive, and its high density makes it heavy cumbersome, which can be a drawback if you need to move or rearrange your furniture frequently.

-Softwoods, like pine and cedar, look beautiful but are more susceptible to weathering and require more protection.
+Softwoods, like pine and cedar, look beautiful but are more susceptible to weathering and require more protection compared to hardwoods.
+This extra maintenance can make them a potentially riskier option for homeowners who prefer low-maintenance outdoor furniture.

 Whether you choose hardwood or softwood, all outdoor wooden furniture will need care in the form of oiling, painting, or varnishing to maintain its natural resistance.